Walwa, Victoria: History

 A Post Office first opened on 1 March 1861 and closed in 1865.
 A Post Office again opened on 1 December 1885, although known as Walwa Creek from 1886 until 1905.
 Currently, the Walwa Post Office is owned and operated by Belinda Mann, and services the areas of Walwa, Burrowye, Guys Forrest and Sandy Creek.

-The First Nations owners of this Country are the "Dhudhuroa" speaking people, whose language was spoken in the Murray River Valley from Albury to around Welaregang and Corryong, and inland along the lower Mitta Mitta River, Tallangatta Creek and parts of the Kiewa Valley.
+The First Nations owners of this country are the Dhudhuroa people, whose language was spoken in the Murray River Valley from Albury to around Welaregang and Corryong, and inland along the lower Mitta Mitta River, Tallangatta Creek and parts of the Kiewa Valley.

 Walwa Hotel was first built in the 1870s.
-The original timber hotel was burnt down in the 1930s and rebuilt from locally made bricks..
+The original timber hotel was burnt down in the 1930s and rebuilt from locally made bricks.
 The "Old Brick Kiln" remains can still be seen on the Eastern side of the township.

 The remnants of the Tin Mines are evident on the Western side of Walwa.

 Walwa also had a Butter Factory but closed in the 1970s.
 There was a large dairy industry in the district.

+On the 30th of March 2026, Desmond Christopher Filby, also known as Dezi Bird Freeman, the primary suspect in the August 2025 Porepunkah police shootings, was shot dead by police on a property near Walwa.

 Attractions

-Pine Mountain a few kilometers out of Walwa, located in the Burrowa-Pine Mountain National Park is the largest monolith in the southern hemisphere at 1.5 times the size of Uluru (Ayres Rock).
+Pine Mountain a few kilometres out of Walwa, located in the Burrowa-Pine Mountain National Park is the largest monolith in the southern hemisphere at 1.5 times the size of Uluru (Ayers Rock).